ericoporto/fgmkJsEngine/README.md

 Engine demo
 ----------

-Use WASD to move and IJ to interact in this demo: https://ericoporto.github.io/fgmkJsEngine/index.html
+Use WASD to move and IJ to interact in this demo (4MB): https://ericoporto.github.io/fgmkJsEngine/index.html

 On mobile these keys will be displayed on the touch area, just hold the phone in vertical position.